carld/lambda-papers-match/README.md

 Veit and I implemented this using DrRacket.

-We took an incremental, test driven approach, committing to revision control (git) as we reached completed each step.
+We took an incremental, test driven approach, committing to revision control (git) as we reached each step.

 ## 1. A testing mechanism